cacc92/drl-metaheuristic/README.md

 ## What changed with respect to the first version of the deposit

 The first version (July 2026) reported a single split of cb9 (21 training / 6 validation / 3 test instances,
 ten seeds) with the reference values of Lai et al. (2018) only.
-This release replaces that study with the cross-validated protocol of the revised article and adds: the registry of twenty evaluation seeds drawn once with `SystemRandom`; the three control strategies (untrained agent, repair-only baseline and 5-MH-portfolio agent); the Set Covering domain; the reference values improved by Xu, Li and Yin (2024)
+This version replaces that study with the cross-validated protocol of the revised article and adds: the registry of twenty evaluation seeds drawn once with `SystemRandom`; the three control strategies (untrained agent, repair-only baseline and 5-MH-portfolio agent); the Set Covering domain; the reference values improved by Xu, Li and Yin (2024)